Sebastien-Le/YesSiR/README.md

 <!-- badges: end -->

-The goal of YesSiR is to generate automatic report based on the FactoMineR and officer packages.
+The goal of the *YesSiR* package is to generate automatic report based on the *FactoMineR* and *officer* packages.
 Reports are issued from multivariate analyses such as MCA and PCA.
+To use the package you have to use the *.pptx* file included in the package.

 ## Installation